 Any acoustic booth is better than a partition?

-Please note that the advantages of the phone boxes described in this article do not apply to all cabins.
-Quality.
-Low-end phone boxes are not likely to last over time.
+Please note that the advantages of phone boxes described in this article are not true for all cabins.
+Low-end phone boxes are not likely to stand the test of time.
 Nor do we promise that they will survive several moves.
-The sound level of some is sadly similar to that of the partitions...
+The sound level of some is sadly similar to that of partitions...

 We advise you to go and test them in a showroom if you have the possibility, this will allow you to check acoustics and ergonomics.
 If you want to know more about how to choose the best phone box on the market, you will find all the information you need in this article.